cinghie/yii2-fontawesome/README.md

 Versioning
 -----------------

-From version 1.4.0 implementing Fontawesome 5
+ - Fontawesome 5: from version 1.4.0

-Last version with Fontawesome 4 is 1.3.2
+ - Fontawesome 4: last version with is Release 1.3.2